Ex Astris Scientia

 Annotations

-1) Three of these vessels can be seen docked to the space station.
+1. Three of these vessels (previously referred to as "unnamed class II" at EAS) can be seen docked to the space station in "Star Trek (2009)".
 When leaving the station, one of them is visible on the lower port side and one on the upper starboard side ahead of the Enterprise before going to warp.
+Another ship of the type, the NCC-0718, is docked to the station in "Star Trek Into Darkness".

-2) The nacelles appear to be of the same as those of the Kelvin, with what looks like impulse engines at their aft ends.
+2. The nacelles appear to be of the same as those of the Kelvin, with what looks like impulse engines at their aft ends.
 The two lower pods are unlike the nacelles in size and shape, and they look like engineering hulls.
-Overall, this design is somewhat bigger than the unnamed class I, as indicated by the spacedock shot and by the size of the saucer relative to the supposedly identical nacelles.
+Overall, this design appears to be somewhat bigger than the Armstrong type, as indicated by the spacedock shot and by the size of the saucer relative to the supposedly identical nacelles.

-3) I previously assumed there was another type of vessel with essentially the same configuration but with only one underslung pod.
-But on two of the three docked vessels of type II the second pod must be obstructed by a nacelle.
+3. I previously assumed there was another type of vessel with essentially the same configuration but with only one underslung pod.
+But on two of the three docked vessels of the Newton type the second pod must be obstructed by a nacelle.

 Class specifications